Speculative realism: Critique of correlationism

 While often in disagreement over basic philosophical issues, the speculative realist thinkers have a shared resistance to what they interpret as philosophies of human finitude inspired by the tradition of Immanuel Kant.

 What unites the four core members of the movement is an attempt to overcome both "correlationism" and "philosophies of access".
+All four of the core thinkers within speculative realism work to overturn these forms of philosophy which privilege the human being, favouring distinct forms of realism against the dominant forms of idealism in much of contemporary Continental philosophy.

 In After Finitude, Meillassoux defines correlationism as "the idea according to which we only ever have access to the correlation between thinking and being, and never to either term considered apart from the other."
 Philosophies of access are any of those philosophies which privilege the human being over other entities.
 For speculative realists, both ideas represent forms of anthropocentrism.

-All four of the core thinkers within speculative realism work to overturn these forms of philosophy which privilege the human being, favouring distinct forms of realism against the dominant forms of idealism in much of contemporary Continental philosophy.
+Many critiquing correlationism and philosophies of access typically are critiquing the excessive association of ontology with human-centric phenomenology.
+New realism, ultimately is critiquing thinking and being's association, and as such is within the same conversation.
+However, Ferraris approaches this problem slightly differently than Meillassoux.
+Ferraris structures his critique of the "thinking and being" association in relation to the areas of epistemology and ontology respectively instead of phenomenology and ontology.